 – Click on Edit next to Assignments.

 However, you can retrieve it from the client device.
-I have provided the steps to retrieve MSI / Win32 app setup files from a client device in my other blog post: Retrieve MSI / Win32 app setup files uploaded on Intune.
+I’ve outlined the steps for retrieving MSI / Win32 app setup files from a client device in another blog post titled “Retrieve MSI / Win32 app setup files uploaded on Intune.”

 You will need to check the logs for troubleshooting if there are any issues with application deployment.
 The app deployment logs are stored in a file called IntuneManagementExtension.log which is stored at C:\ProgramData\Microsoft\IntuneManagementExtension\Logs location.
-Please make sure to open the most recent log file by sorting it with Date modified column.
+Please make sure to open the most recent log file by sorting it with the Date modified column.
 The best way to read any .log file is to use CMTrace tool.